alimnios72/alexa-bitwise-calc/README.md

 - ask bitwise calc what is 4 or 2
 - ask bitwise calc to left shift 5
 - ask bitwise calc to left shift 5 by 2
+- ask bitwise calc to give me the logical right shift of -7
-- ask bitwise calc to give me the logic right shift of 7
+- ask bitwise calc to give me the arithmetic right shift of -7